The fetart collective

-Circulation(s) gathers a unique network composed of professionals who are ready for concrete action in favour of the promotion of European photographic production.
+Circulation(s) has consolidated a unique exchange network made up of professionals ready to act concretely for the promotion of European photographic production.

-Every year, a selection of artists is also exhibited in outdoor exhibitions, in places dedicated to art as well as in public places:
+Some of the artists of Circulation(s) are also presented in exhibitions outside the walls, in places dedicated to art as well as in public places:

 – TER’LA / Circulation(s) exhibition at TEAT Champ Fleuri, La Réunion (France);